nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 Given below is an example usage scenario of how the ToggleView mechanism behaves at each step

 Step 1.
-The user enters the command `toggleView`
+The user enters the command `toggleView`.

 Step 2.
-The `StudentRecordParser` will identify the command and create a `ToggleViewCommand` object in the `LogicManager`
+The `StudentRecordParser` will identify the command and create a `ToggleViewCommand` object in the `LogicManager`.

-Step 3. `ToggleViewCommand#execute` is called which changes the toggle status in `Model`
+Step 3. `ToggleViewCommand#execute` is called which toggles `isConciseInfo` in `FilteredStudent`.

 Step 4.
-The `MainWindow` handles the updating of UI by requesting `StudentListPanel` to rerender the `StudentCard` to display or hide the student's parent details
+To rerender the update, `ToggleViewCommand` calls `updateFilteredStudentList` with the previously stored predicate.
+This triggers the listener in `StudentListPanel` to update the `StudentListViewCell`.

+Step 5.
+With the new `isConciseInfo` status, `StudentListViewCell` creates the new `StudentCard` that shows/hides parent details accordingly.

 With the above sequence, the UI is successfully updated to display the relevant student details according to the toggle status.